Choosing how to feed your baby is an important decision that has life-long effects for your baby and for you.

 Symptoms of eye problems in children include crossed eyes, redness in the eyes, squinting, and excessive tearing.

-A good guideline to follow is that a medical emergency is any time your child has an injury or illness you believe threatens his or her health or may cause permanent harm.
+A good guideline to follow is that a medical emergency is any time your child has an injury or illness you believe threatens their health or may cause permanent harm.

 You may be wondering what questions the healthcare provider will ask, or what tests and exams your child will need.
 Read on to learn what you and your child can expect.